DRMF/mediawiki-extensions-MathMenu/doc/md/setup.md

 	<!-- More files to include -->
 </head>
 ```
-It is also possible to use jQuery in noConflict mode.
-So far underscore no Conflict mode is not supported.

 After this you have a choice.
 You can either include the development version with comments or minimized version.
 It is also possible to include each file individually.